-Low AMH only effects how many eggs we can collect from a woman; but it has no impact on live birth.
+Fertility Consultant: Low AMH only affects how many eggs we can collect from a woman, but it has no impact on live birth.
 It does have an impact on live IVF, as you have less chance of freezing embryos.
-We should be honest with couples, our only parameter that is important is age.
+We should be honest with couples, our only important parameter is age.

 So, you go to the site, look for ‘find a clinic’, and then it will give you the region etc. Each one provides figures.
 Everyone starting stims has to be registered with the HFEA.
 Once registered, the HFEA will follow the progress of the woman being treated.
 If they don’t find them, they follow up with the clinic.

-T: It’s very difficult.
+Fertility Consultant: It’s very difficult.
 The HFEA has not been able to tackle it.
 Patients are left to their own devices.
-The HFEA should take more responsibility in getting centres to be clearer, like put on their websites that the add-ons offered are not evidence based or accepted by main groups like Royal College of Gynaecologists.
+The HFEA should take more responsibility in getting centres to be clearer, like put on their websites that the add-ons offered are not evidence-based or accepted by main groups like the Royal College of Gynaecologists.

 What are the best tips?
 How can I help myself succeed?